Mann ministry

 The Bhagwant Mann ministry is the State Cabinet of Punjab, India headed by the present Chief Minister Bhagwant Mann.
 The oath-taking ceremony of Mann was held at Khatkar Kalan village on 16 March 2022.
 The 10 cabinet ministers took oath on 19 March.

 Mann holds the home ministry among other portfolios.
 Harpal Singh Cheema is the finance minister.
 Harjot Singh Bains is the Education minister.
-Gurmeet Singh Meet Hayer is the Sports & Youth Services minister.

 History

 Inauguration

 On 10 March, the election results were announced.
 The Aam Aadmi Party gained a full majority in the sixteenth Punjab Legislative Assembly by winning 92 seats out of 117 total.
 The opposition parties are the Indian National Congress, the Bharatiya Janata Party, the Shiromani Akali Dal, and the Bahujan Samaj Party.

 On 11 March 2022, AAP Punjab convener and MP Bhagwant Mann was elected by the AAP legislative members as their leader in the assembly.
 Mann took oath as the Chief Minister in the Punjab government in a public ceremony at Khatkar Kalan village on 16 March, when the term of the incumbent Fifteenth Punjab Legislative Assembly expired.
 10 cabinet ministers took oath on 19 March at Guru Nanak Dev auditorium of Punjab Raj Bhavan in Chandigarh.
 Eight ministers who took oath were greenhorn (first term) Members of Legislative Assembly (MLA) while two were in their second term.

 The cabinet can have at most 18 ministers, but Mann decided to appoint a smaller cabinet.
 Mann has set targets for every minister to achieve, saying people "can demand that the minister be removed" if the targets are not met.